Steve Tyrer: Celtic Crusaders

 After Widnes missed out on a place in the 2009 Super League competition, Tyrer parted with the club to pursue his top flight ambitions with Crusaders.

 Salford City Reds

 This was followed by another season on loan at Salford.

 Widnes

-In late 2010, Tyrer was released from his Saints contract and returned to Widnes where he hoped to win a long term contract before Widnes recently announced their return to Super League for the 2012 season.
+In late 2010, Tyrer was released from his Saints contract and returned to Widnes where he hoped to win a long-term contract before Widnes recently announced their return to Super League for the 2012 season.

 Halifax

 Tyrer did not win a contract at Widnes so he joined Halifax.
 He was one of a few Widnes players to join Halifax after not winning a Super League contract at Widnes.

-Tyrer went on to score 2,000 points for Halifax and sits second in the clubs all time points scoring charts behind hall of famer Ronnie James.
+Tyrer went on to score 1,984 points for Halifax and sits second in the clubs all time points scoring charts behind hall of famer Ronnie James.

+Tyrer was inducted into the Halifax Rugby League Hall of Fame in October 2023.

 Widnes Vikings (rejoined)

 On 18 August 2020 it was announced that Tyrer was re-joining Widndes for the 2021 season.
+He retired at the end of the 2022 season.